-Article 18 Transaction risk analysis
+Article 17 Transaction risk analysis

-- 1. Payment service providers shall be allowed not to apply strong customer authentication where the payer initiates a remote electronic payment transaction identified by the payment service provider as posing a low level of risk according to the transaction monitoring mechanisms referred to in Article 2 and in paragraph 3 of this Article. - 2.
-An electronic payment transaction referred to in paragraph 1 shall be considered as posing a low level of risk where all the following conditions are met: - (a) where the fraud rate for that type of transaction, reported by the payment service provider and calculated in accordance with Article 19, is below the
+- 1. Payment service providers shall be allowed not to apply strong customer authentication where the payer initiates a remote electronic payment transaction identified by the payment service provider as posing a low level of risk according to the transaction monitoring mechanisms referred to in Article 2 and in paragraph 2(d) of this Article. - 2.
+An electronic payment transaction referred to in paragraph 1 shall be considered as posing a low level of risk where all the following conditions are met: - (a) the fraud rate for that type of transaction, reported by the payment service provider and calculated in accordance with Article 18, is equivalent to or below the reference fraud rates specified in the table set out in the Annex for 'remote electronic card-based payments' and 'remote electronic credit transfers' respectively; or - (b) the fraud rate for remote electronic payment transactions where dedicated payment processes and protocols that are only made available to payers who are not consumers are used, is equivalent to or below the reference fraud rate of 0.005% as specified in the table set out in the Annex for this type of transactions; and - (c) the amount of the transaction does not exceed the relevant Exemption Threshold Value ('ETV') specified in the table set out in the Annex, except for payment transactions under 2(b) for which there is no ETV; - (d) payment service providers as a result of performing a real time risk analysis have not identified any: - (i) abnormal spending or behavioural pattern of the payer has been identified; - (ii) unusual information about the payer's device/software access has been identified; - (iii) malware infection in any session of the authentication procedure has been identified; - (iv) known fraud scenario in the provision of payment services has been identified; - (v) abnormal location of the payer; - (vi) location of the payee identified as high risk. - 3.
+Payment service providers that intend to exempt electronic remote payment transactions from strong customer authentication on the ground that they pose a low risk shall take into account at a minimum, the following risk-based factors: - (a) the previous spending patterns of the individual payment service user; - (b) the payment transaction history of each of the payment service provider's payment service users; - (c) the location of the payer and of the payee at the time of the payment transaction in cases where the access device or the software is provided by the payment service provider;

-- reference fraud rates specified in the table set out in the Annex for 'remote electronic card-based payments' and 'remote electronic credit transfers' respectively; - (b) where the amount of the transaction does not exceed the relevant Exemption Threshold Value ('ETV') specified in the table set out in the Annex; - (c) where the following conditions, assessed on the basis of the transaction monitoring mechanisms referred to in paragraph 3, are met: - (i) no abnormal spending or behavioural pattern of the payer has been identified; - (ii) no unusual information about the payer's device/software access has been identified: - (iii) no malware infection in any session of the authentication procedure has been identified: - (iv) no known fraud scenario in the provision of payment services has been identified: - (v) the location of the payer is not abnormal; - (vi) the location of the payee is not identified as high risk. - 3.
-Payment service providers that intend to exempt electronic remote payment transactions from strong customer authentication on the ground that they pose a low risk shall have in place transaction monitoring mechanisms that enable those providers to perform a real-time risk analysis of those transactions which takes into account, at a minimum, the risk-based factors set out in Article 2(2) and assesses, the following risk-based factors: the previous spending patterns of the individual payment service user; - (a) the payment transaction history of each of the payment service provider's payment service users; - (b) the location of the payer and of the payee at the time of the payment transaction in cases where the access device or the software is provided by the payment service provider; - (c) abnormal payment patterns of the payment service user in relation to the user's payment transaction history; - (d) in case the access device or the software is provided by the payment service provider, a log of the use of the access device or the software provided to the payment service user and the abnormal use of the access device or the software.
+(d) the identification of abnormal payment patterns of the payment service user in relation to the user's payment transaction history;

-The assessment made by a payment service provider shall combine all those risk-based factors into a detailed risk scoring of each transaction, which would enable the assessment of the level of risk of each payment transaction.
+The assessment made by a payment service provider shall combine all those riskbased factors into a detailed risk scoring of each transaction, which would enable the assessment of the level of risk of each payment transaction.

-Article 19 Calculation of fraud rates
+Article 18 Calculation of fraud rates

-1. For each type of transaction referred to in the table set out in the Annex, the payment service provider shall ensure that the overall fraud rates covering both payment transactions authenticated through strong customer authentication and those executed under any of the exemptions referred to in Articles 13 to 18 are equivalent to, or lower than, the reference fraud rate for the same type of payment transaction indicated in the table set out in the Annex.
+1. For each type of transaction referred to in the table set out in the Annex, the payment service provider shall ensure that the overall fraud rates covering both payment transactions authenticated through strong customer authentication and those executed under any of the exemptions referred to in Articles 13 to 17 are equivalent to, or lower than, the reference fraud rate for the same type of payment transaction indicated in the table set out in the Annex.